pdxlibrary/Alma-Patron-Load/README.md

 This is a big, messy script that converts a CSV export from Banner (Student Information System) to a zip archive of Alma-compatible XML files.

-Developed using Ruby 2.0.0-p353 and its standard library.
+The process uses Ruby 2.0.0-p353 and its standard library.

 ### Process

  0. Retrieve CSV export of user data from the Banner SFTP server.
  0. Retrieve the list of local ZIP codes from the library fileserver.
  0. Generate Alma XML files, maximum of 20000 records each, using a template.
- 0. Create a ZIP archive of the XML files and transfer it to the library SFTP server for retrieval by Alma.
+ 0. Create a zip archive of the XML files and transfer it to the library SFTP server for retrieval by Alma.

 ### Example